 The plan outlines 4 initiatives to be progressed over the next 12–24 months:

-- Deliver a statewide categorisation policy for the supply pipeline of industrial lands to replace the existing Retain, Review and Plan and Manage policies.
+Deliver a statewide categorisation policy for industrial lands to replace the existing Retain, Review and Plan and Manage policies.

 The Department will continue to work with industry, agencies and councils to implement and deliver on the priorities within the action plan.